Darfield, New Zealand: Industry

 Many industries are present in Darfield, including brick-making, seed cleaning, and a Fonterra factory, which processes milk powder.
 The factory has a series of railway sidings and a container loading centre.

 Services

 Darfield has a shopping precinct along the main street, including a Four Square supermarket.
 The town also has many churches, most notably St Joseph's Catholic Church and Trinity Church (Anglican, Methodist, Presbyterian).
-Darfield has two resthomes.
+Darfield has two rest homes.

-Other services include: a bakery, bank, cafés and bars, hotels, a library, motels, numerous petrol stations, a post office, and a veterinary clinic.

-Darfield is also has a police, fire and ambulance stations, as well as a medical centre and a hospital.
+Darfield is also has police, fire and ambulance stations, as well as a medical centre and a hospital.

-Selwyn is not connected to a district wide sewage scheme. this necessitates all homes to have their own septic tanks.
+Selwyn is not connected to a district wide sewage scheme.
+This necessitates all homes to have their own septic tanks.

 Recreation

 Darfield has a domain, which includes duck ponds and the community centre.
 Football and rugby fields, tennis courts and a Scouts building are also located in the domain.

 Westview Park is located in between the Midland railway line and State Highway 73 and to the west of Four Square Darfield.
 It boasts attractions such as the Whitecliffs Branch historical site and a skatepark.

 McHughs Forest Park is located northwest of Darfield.
 It was planted in 1893 to provide timber for mid Canterbury.
 It contains a mix of Douglas Fir, Pinus Radiata, Macrocarpa, Larch, Spruce and other exotic species.
 There are a series of walking tracks within the forest.